dd32/td-gh-ex/readme.txt

 === Aaron ===
 Contributors: Poena
 Tags: threaded-comments, custom-menu, sticky-post, editor-style, translation-ready, rtl-language-support, two-columns, one-column, right-sidebar, featured-images, featured-image-header, accessibility-ready, custom-header, custom-logo
+Requires at least: 4.6
+Tested up to: 5.0 Beta
+Requires PHP: 5.2
 License: GNU General Public License v2 or later License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Copyright 2015-2018 Carolina Nymark
+Copyright: 2015-2018 Carolina Nymark

+Aaron is a responsive, accessible theme with a call to action, front page highlights, page sections and two menus.

-= Description ==
+== Description ==

-Description: Aaron is a responsive, accessibility-ready multi-purpose theme.
+Description: Aaron is a responsive, accessible multi-purpose theme.
 Features include Call to action and front page Highlights that will grab your visitors attention and help you feature different parts of your website.
 The theme has two optional menus (including a social menu), logo upload, six page templates and three widget areas that will hold any number of widgets.
 Want to run Aaron on a company website rather than a blog?
 No problem, just hide the meta, the sidebars, and turn off your comments.